-Most importantly, they can deliver cheaper deals, but they also – perhaps surprisingly – offer some of the best customer services in the sector.
+Most importantly, they can deliver cheaper deals, but they also – perhaps surprisingly – offer some of the best customer service in the sector.
 Compared to some of the bigger companies, many of the small providers have impressive customer service ratings.
-Companies such as GB Energy, for example, are renowned for great customer service and have had success challenging the Big Six on this front.
+For example Igloo Energy, came second overall in the Citizen’s Advice customer service ratings at the end of 2019, well above E.ON Energy who were 18th.

 One other thing to consider when you compare energy suppliers is, where the energy comes from.
 If you place a lot of importance on green energy, you should check the fuel mix for each supplier to find out what percentage of the energy comes from renewable sources.
 Who doesn’t want to save the planet and save money?
 Taking the time to do a good energy comparison could save you money and ensure you’re getting exactly what you want from an energy supplier.

 What happens if a small supplier goes bust?